 A modular building is a manufactured structure, built out into volumetric modules and assembled in a controlled environment such as a warehouse (sometimes referred to as “factory built modules”).
 Modular buildings must meet the same strict local and state building codes and permit requirements as conventionally (stick built) constructed buildings.

-A mobile home trailer is a term used to refer to manufactured homes built prior to June 15, 1976.
-Due to HUD policy changes, these homes are no longer used.
-While the mobile housing industry is still around, it has evolved to ensure it meets the strict guidelines for appropriate housing criteria.
+A mobile home trailer is a term used to refer to manufactured residences built prior to June 15, 1976.
+Due to HUD policy changes, these products are no longer used.
+While the mobile residential industry is still around, it has evolved to ensure it meets the strict guidelines for appropriate housing criteria.

 When asked the same question, our friends at the Modular Building Institute had this to say about research into the durability of modular building construction: